4bumuhammad/python-keras-multivariate-regression/README.md

-# Python : Keras using a multivariate regression or classification approach
+# Python : Keras using a multivariate regression.

 &nbsp;